open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 ## About

 This module provides a way to auto instrument any Node application to capture telemetry from a number of popular libraries and frameworks.
 You can export the telemetry data in a variety of formats.
-Exporters can be configured via environment variables.
+Exporters, samplers, and more can be configured via [environment variables][env-var-url].
 The net result is the ability to gather telemetry data from a Node application without any code changes.

 This module also provides a simple way to initialize multiple Node instrumentations.